coopdigital/design-manual/README.md

-# Single Site Style Guide
+# Co-op Style Guide

-The Single Site Style Guide showcases the core styles and components available from the [Co-op Front-end Toolkit](https://github.com/coopdigital/coop-frontend-toolkit).
+The Co-op Style Guide provides guidance on creating digital content for the Co-op.
+It also showcases the core styles and components available from the [Co-op Front-end Toolkit](https://github.com/coopdigital/coop-frontend-toolkit).

 ## Dependencies

-This project uses [Jekyll](http://jekyllrb.com/) to build the Style Guide pages, and various NPM modules to include the Co-op Front-end TOolkit dependency and  compile the assets.
+This project uses [Jekyll](http://jekyllrb.com/) to compile the pages, and various NPM modules to include the Co-op Front-end Toolkit dependency and  compile the assets.
 To install all required dependencies, run:

 ```
 bundle install